 { \textbf{Multi-Source Question Generator: } This model MSQG$_{GPT2}$ is similar to MSQG in \citet{cho_qgen_2019}.
 It processes individual documents in parallel through the fine-tuned GPT-2 generator, rather than RNN-based Seq2Seq model in MSQG, and averages the decoding distributions at test time $t$.

 Unlike MSQG in \citet{cho_qgen_2019}, no further heuristic modifications are made to the model. }

 { \textbf{Top-TFIDF@K: } \emph{Why do we not simply retrieve the top question implied by the 10 positive documents?} To this end, we design a retrieval baseline using the learned TF-IDF \citep{luhn1957statistical,Jones72astatistical,salton1983introduction} weights.
-This baseline re-evaluates the collection of retrieved questions against all documents in $\dpos$ using TF-IDF, and retrieves the most relevant question.
-For pseudo-code details, see SM.}
+This baseline re-evaluates the collection of retrieved questions from the corpus, gathered against each document in $\dpos$ using TF-IDF, and retrieves the most relevant question.
+For design details, see Appendix. }

 { \textbf{Top-Frequent@K: } Another retrieval model is to find an intersecting subset among all the 10 top-$k$ question sets.
-For pseudo-code details, see SM. }
+For pseudo-code details, see Appendix. }